cory-weller/wmata/README.md

 # README
-I was annoyed at the WMATA fare lookup format so I made this to calculate fares for all combinations between a destination and all other stations.
+I was annoyed at the WMATA fare lookup format so I made this to calculate fares for all combinations between a starting station and all other stations.

 # Output